“Where I live”

 Turkey vultures are commonly sighted near roadways, open areas such as farms and countryside, and in places where garbage and food are plentiful such as trash heaps, dumps, landfills, and construction sites.
 At night, they roost in trees or on rock ledges and other high places (including roofs).
 They often roost in large groups and migrate in even larger groups that may number in the thousands.

 First thing in the morning, you may see turkey vultures standing with outstretched wings, presumably warming or drying them in the sun.
 During the day, they forage for food either on their own or in small groups.
 They look for carrion and almost never attack live prey.
 They tend to congregate near dumpsters and roadkill.
 More than one turkey vulture may gather at a carcass but they take turns feeding, with one chasing others off until it has had its fill.
 Other species of vulture and raptor may also turn up and, despite their large size, turkey vultures are easily intimidated by competing scavengers.

-All vultures, including turkey vultures, have bare heads (meaning feather-free).
+New World vultures–those from North and South America–are either bald or have very few feathers on their heads.
 This adaptation allows them to clean themselves more efficiently after scavenging raw meat.
 All vultures also have strong stomach enzymes and apparently excellent immune systems that allow them to digest rotting meat without contracting botulism or other bacterial illnesses.

 “Making my mark”

 If you look up in the sky and see a huge bird that you think might be an eagle but you notice that it is making wobbly circles with its broad wings raised in a V, it is most likely a turkey vulture.
 Soaring low to the ground or up high on heat thermals, turkey vultures use their keen senses of sight and smell to detect fresh carcasses on the ground, even those that are not visible from the air.
 The part of their brains dedicated to processing smell is known to be exceptionally large compared to other birds.